-Part 2: Probability (16-end)
+Part 2: Probability

-- Set theory and combinatorics; probability fundamentals. - Conditional probability and independence. - ▶ Naïve Bayes (mix of both parts of the class).
+- Probability fundamentals.
+Set theory and combinatorics. - Conditional probability and independence. - Naïve Bayes (uses concepts from both parts of the class).

 Why do we need probability?

 - So far in this class, we have made predictions based on a dataset. - This dataset can be thought of as a sample of some population. - For a prediction rule to be useful in the future, the sample that was used to create the prediction rule needs to look similar to samples that we'll see in the future.